oeg-upm/find_ChatGPT_mentions/README.md

-            "file": "path to the file when the mention is present", "section": "section of the file where the mention occurs", "comment": a boolean flag that indicates if the mention is within a comment },
+            "file": "path to the file when the mention is present", "section": "section of the file where the mention occurs", "comment": a boolean flag that indicates if the mention is within a comment "context": "pharagraph where the mention is found" },
+    ],
 }
 ```